-In 2008, the Republic attracted a considerable amount of foreign direct investment, which is reflected in capital and financial account surpluses which grew to approximately US\$4.2 billion in 2008.
-Portfolio investment also contributed to the capital account surpluses in this year.
+From 2007 to 2008, the Republic attracted a considerable amount of foreign direct investment, which is reflected in capital and financial account surpluses which grew from approximately US\$2.4 billion in 2007 to approximately US\$4.2 billion in 2008.
+Portfolio investment, which was US\$949.1 million in 2007, also contributed to the capital account surpluses in this year.
 In 2006, the private sector made its first entry into the international debt capital markets, with a private firm issuing bonds for US\$421.9 million, which encouraged other private firms to issue bonds in 2007.
 These amounts represented approximately 27.4% and 18.5%, respectively, of the capital and financial accounts for 2006 and 2007, respectively.